Think Fast, Mr. Moto: Original novel

 Think Fast, Mr. Moto was the third novel in the Moto series.
+It was originally a story That Girl and Mr Moto.
 Film rights to the novel were bought in July 1936.
-It was originally a story That Girl and Mr Moto.

-The novel was not published until May 1937.
+The novel itself was not published until May 1937.

 Production

 Development

 Mr Moto had been introduced to readers in the 1935 novel No Hero.
 It was popular and was followed by Thank You, Mr Moto in 1936 and then Think Fast, Mr Moto in 1937.

-Twentieth Century Fox had three film series at the time – Charlie Chan, the Jones Family, and the Jeeves movies – and thought Mr Moto would make an ideal hero of a film series along the lines of Charlie Chan.
-In July 1936 Fox announced that they had bought the film rights to Think Fast, Mr Moto and Kenneth MacGowan would produce.
-MacGowan refused to produce and the film became a "B" movie.
+Twentieth Century Fox had three-film series at the time – Charlie Chan, the Jones Family, and the Jeeves movies with Arthur Treacher – and thought Mr Moto would make an ideal hero of a film series along the lines of Charlie Chan.
+In July 1936 Fox bought the film rights to Think Fast, Mr Moto.
+As Kenneth MacGowan, the intended producer, refused the job, the film became a "B" movie.

-In January 1937 Fox announced that Peter Lorre would play Moto and that Think Fast would co-star Virginia Field.
+In January 1937 Fox cast Peter Lorre as Moto and Virginia Field as co-star.
 Lorre had just signed with Fox and made two films, Crack-Up and Nancy Steele Is Missing!
 He said he accepted the role because it gave him a rare chance to play a hero.
 In February Thomas Beck signed as the male romantic lead.

 Norman Foster was assigned to direct.
 He was given a script by Howard Smith and rewrote it extensively.
 The film is very different from the novel although it uses some of the same names.